hedgein/TAOCP-Adventures/README.md

 What solidified my decision to dive into Rust was essentially this past year's StackOverflow survey.
 I was shocked at the statistics and thought, "Welp, I guess that's it then!"

 ## TLDR
-Sharing is caring, and I hope my convoluted answers to the exercises could help someone glean some additional insight into the problem.
+Sharing is caring, and I hope my convoluted answers to the exercises are helpful

 ### Where to reach me
 Don't.